scopatz/physor2012/presentation/scopatz_physor2012_pres.rst

   we obtain the scattering kernel (typically Monte Carlo) may be performed less often.

-- The major application for this is *the Fuel Cycle*.
+- Major application for this are in the fuel cycle.

 Context